Shangela: We're Here

 Since 2020, Shangela has co-hosted We're Here on HBO alongside fellow Drag Race contestants Bob the Drag Queen and Eureka O'Hara.
 In the series, the trio of drag queens travel across the United States to recruit small-town residents to participate in one-night-only drag shows.
 After premiering on April 23, 2020, the series was renewed for a second season, which premiered on October 11, 2021.
 In December 2021, the series was renewed for a third season.
 The series has received acclaim from critics.
+The series was renewed for a fourth season, but with a cast of new queens (Priyanka, Jaida Essence Hall, and Sasha Velour) replacing Eureka, Bob, and Shangela.

 Music

-On August 23, 2011, she released her first single "Call Me Laquifa."
-Her second single, "Werqin' Girl," was released on August 7, 2012.
+On August 23, 2011, she released her first single "Call Me Laquifa".
+Her second single, "Werqin' Girl", was released on August 7, 2012.
 The music video for "Werqin' Girl" features appearances by Abby Lee Miller, Jenifer Lewis, and Yara Sofia.
 On March 15, 2018, the day of the All Stars 3 finale, Shangela released a new single titled "Pay Me" which features producer Ryan Skyy.

 In 2013, Shangela appeared in the music video "Gone With the Wind Fabulous" by Kenya Moore.
 In 2018, Shangela featured on both the vocals and in the music video for Doll Hairs, a single released by Todrick Hall as part of his Forbidden visual album.

 In 2019, singer Ariana Grande featured Shangela's voice on the song "NASA" from her fifth studio album Thank U, Next.